Who has access to my records?

 What is the difference between a drop and a withdrawal?

-A drop is the process used when you want to “quit” one or more of your courses but still remain a student.
-This must be done prior to the 11th day of a term.
-Courses dropped are NOT listed on the transcript.
+A drop is the process used when you want to “quit” one or more of your courses prior to the 11th day of a term.
+Dropped courses are NOT listed on the transcript.

 A total withdrawal is done when you want to drop all of your courses for the term.
 You are then no longer considered an enrolled student.
-This requires the student to complete and submit a total withdrawal card to the Registrar’s office for processing.
+This requires the student to complete and submit a total withdrawal form.

 How do I change or declare my major/minor/degree?

-Change of major, minor, degree, advisor, and catalog year forms can be found on the Center for Academic Advising Forms page.
-There is also a link to advising forms at the bottom of the right column in your E-Hive Student Center portal.
-The electronic form must be completed and submitted.
-Once received by the Center for Academic Advising staff, your request will be processed in 24-48 hours and you will receive an email confirmation of the change.
-Check your University email regularly until you receive confirmation, as the Center for Academic Advising staff will also email with any questions they may have regarding your request.
+Fill out the change of major/minor form.
+Once received, your request will be processed in 24-48 hours and you will receive an email confirmation of the change.
+Check your university email regularly until you receive confirmation, as the Center for Academic Advising staff will also email with any questions they may have regarding your request.

 What are my responsibilities as a student?